ilapros/dill.github.com/talks/akbears/talk.md

   * Two-stage models can be useful!
     - split modelling
     - split work
+  * Large areas, makes sense
+  * Variance estimation is still a bit ropey
   * Spatial component is v. helpful for managers

 ## Future work

   * Paper write-up
+  * Integrate all this stuff into Distance proper
   * Already a lot of spatially explicit data available